goplayerjuggler/goVariants/transformer/README.md

 In order to review a t-Go game, this module provides a minified javascript file `transformer.min.js` in the folder `dist`.
 This file is a minified, javascript version of the file `src/transformer.js`.
 If `transformer.min.js` is referenced by an HTML page, it creates a global function `goVariantsTransformer` which can be used to transform SGF as described in the previous section.
 It can (fairly easily) combined with a javascript library for viewing Go games like [WGo.js](https://github.com/waltheri/wgo.js) or [GoProject](https://github.com/IlyaKirillov/GoProject) in order to play through a t-Go game in a browser like Firefox.

-A working sample is provided in `/samples/viewer.html`.
+A working sample is provided [here](https://goplayerjuggler.github.io/goVariants/tGoEditor.html); the source code is under the `docs` folder of the parent github repository.

-See the API section for details or better yet, the code on github.
+See the API section for details or better yet, the code here on github.

 ## Usage for node developers